 7. All-Health Fabric Adhesive Bandages

-These 200 fabric bandages in assorted sizes use a nonadhesive pad to cover your cuts.
+These 200 fabric bandages in assorted sizes use a nonadhesive pad to cover your cuts with soft yet durable material.

-Pros: Providing both breathable and flexible coverage, All-Health's bandages are designed to block out dirt and germs with their four-sided seal and come in three sizes.
+Pros: Providing both breathable and flexible coverage, these bandages are designed to block out dirt and germs with their four-sided seal and come in three sizes.